-The great wilderness areas of Africa have long been a huge draw for those seeking an extraordinary wildlife adventure If you long to visit this fascinating continent, you will want to experience the very best of it.
-One key part of your future adventure is finding the right safari accommodation for you – there is a huge range of options – from tented camps to luxury safari lodges.
-It all depends on what you’re looking for.
+The great wilderness areas of Africa have long been a huge draw for those seeking an extraordinary wildlife adventure.
+If you long to visit this fascinating continent, you will want to experience the very best of it and a key part is finding the right safari accommodation for you.
+There are many options, from tented bush camps to luxury safari lodges, it all depends on what you’re looking for.
 Here are five things you might want to consider when choosing where you’ll stay.

-Tips For Choosing The Best Luxury Safari Camp in Africa
+Tips For Choosing The Best Luxury Safari Camps in Africa

 Africa has a remarkable ecosystem, home to a host of animals and birds including the famous Big Five animals and endangered gorillas.
 Searching for wildlife plays a key part in the wonders of an African safari and seeing any wildlife in its natural habitat is a big part of why many people visit Africa.
 Check out where your safari accommodation options are located – many are in prime wildlife spots in the heart of a game area, some may even overlook a waterhole where the game comes to drink, while others require a drive to the nearest wildlife viewing areas.